Business structures and types

 - Company: a legal entity separate from its shareholders.

 Choosing a structure

-When deciding upon a structure for your business, choose the one that best suits your business needs and remember that there are advantages and disadvantages for each.
-Choosing your business structure is an important decision that can determine the licenses you will need to operate, so you need to investigate each option carefully.
+When deciding on a structure for your business, choose the one that best suits your business needs, keeping in mind that there are advantages and disadvantages for each structure.

 Obtaining legal or other professional advice can help you understand your own particular circumstances.
-Speak to your accountant or use our Advisor Finder tool when deciding on your business structure and type.
-It is important to determine your business structure and type of business before you register a business or company as the steps may differ.
+Speak to your accountant, or use our Advisor Finder tool to find a business adviser, when deciding on your business's structure and type.
+It is important to determine your business structure and business type before you register a business or company as the steps may differ.

 Types of businesses

-As well as deciding on the structure of your business, you will also need to consider the type of business you want to start or when expanding and growing your existing business.
+As well as deciding on the structure of your business, you'll also need to consider your business type.

-Read our Industry Factsheets for more detailed industry information when researching the type of business you are looking to start or expand into.
+Read our Industry Fact sheets for more detailed industry information on a variety of business types.
+Our fact sheets are useful when researching the type of business you are looking to start or expand into.